Online Submissions

 Privacy Statement

-The name and e-mail addresses entered in Electronic Journal of Biotechnology site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.
+The name and e-mail addresses entered in our journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.